Disability Plates & Placards

 - One placard and one regular disability plate

-In addition, up to two motorcycle disability plates can be requested with any combination listed above.
+In addition, up to two motorcycle disability plates can be requested with any option listed above.

-Placards are designed to easily move from one vehicle to another, whether it's a vehicle you own personally or a vehicle you're riding in that is owned by another.
+Placards are designed to easily move from one vehicle to another, whether it's a vehicle you own personally or a vehicle you're riding in that is owned by another person.

 Some disability spaces are marked "van accessible."
 These spaces are designed with extra wide access aisles (eight feet wide) to accommodate vans with lifts and minivans with ramps, which require more space.
 Drivers with a disability placard or plate who do not have these special vehicles, should park in regular disability spaces first and only park in van accessible spaces if all other disability spaces are filled.